jrzimmerman/runway-react-interview/docs/spreadsheet-functions-techspec.md

 ### 6.2 Display vs Edit Mode

 - **Edit mode** (unchanged behavior):

   - When `isEditing` is true, render an input showing `editValue`.
   - The user edits the raw string including any leading `=` or function syntax.

 - **Display mode** (updated behavior):
   - Show `displayValue` instead of computing currency format locally.
   - If `isBurning` is true, apply additional visual styles:
-    - Background color or overlay to indicate fire.
+    - Background color or overlay to show fire.
     - Optional flame icon text appended or layered.
   - For error strings (starting with `"#"`), use default left alignment and avoid currency formatting.

-### 6.3 Paste Handling

-- When handling paste in edit mode:
-  - Normalize the pasted string via `stripCurrencyFormatting` before committing, so that:
-    - Pasted `$1,000.00` becomes raw `"1000.00"`.
-  - Preserve formulas as-is if they start with `=`.

 ## 7. Keyboard and Interaction Behavior Extensions

-### 7.1 Burn Rate Dismissal
+### 7.1 Burn Rate Dismissal and Event Priority

-- Update the grid-level `onKeyDown` in `Spreadsheet` to:
+- The `onKeyDown` handler in `Spreadsheet` must define a clear order of operations for the Escape key:
-  - If `burnRateActive` is true and the user presses Escape:
-    - Stop the animation and clear state.
-    - Do not affect current cell editing state unless Escape is also meant to cancel an edit (if both conditions apply, prioritise cancelling the edit but also clear the animation).
+  1. If an animation is active (`burnRateActive` is true), the key press **must first** stop the animation.
+The handler should then stop the event from propagating further to prevent canceling an edit simultaneously.
+  2. If no animation is active, the key press should fall through to its default behavior (e.g., canceling an edit in progress).

 ### 7.2 Formula Editing Flow

 - Entering a cell starting with `=` behaves like any other cell:
   - Navigating away commits the raw formula string.
-  - When selection returns to the cell and it is not in edit mode, the evaluated display value is shown.
+  - When selection returns to the cell and it is not in edit mode, the evaluated display value appears.
   - Double-clicking or pressing Enter enters edit mode to show and edit the raw formula.

 ## 8. Acceptance Criteria Mapping

 - **Formula support:**

   - Cells starting with `=` evaluate as formulas, including simple arithmetic and supported functions.
-  - Cell references and ranges are resolved correctly within the 10×10 grid.
+  - The grid resolves cell references and ranges within the 10×10 grid.
-  - Cyclic references are detected and surfaced as error values.
+  - The engine detects and surfaces cyclic references as error values.

 - **Function behavior:**

   - `SUM`, `AVG`, `MIN`, `MAX`, and `COUNT` behave as specified, supporting both ranges and argument lists.
-  - Non-numeric values are handled according to rules in section 3.3.
+  - The engine handles non-numeric values according to rules in section 3.3.

 - **Display vs storage:**

-  - Raw values (including formulas) are stored unchanged in `spreadsheetState`.
+  - The `spreadsheetState` stores raw values (including formulas) unchanged.
-  - Display values for numeric results are currency-formatted using existing utilities.
+  - The UI displays currency-formatted numeric results.
-  - Error values are displayed without currency formatting.
+  - The UI displays error values without currency formatting.

 - **Burn rate easter egg:**
   - Typing `=BURNRATE()` into any cell triggers a burn rate animation originating from that cell.